 Now, the total length of any $\si\in A$ can be written as

-where $(m+1)n$ is the total length of all horizontal (unit length) edges, $(2n+1)m$ is the sum of all vertical lengths of the edges of $\si$, and $L(\si(j))$ denotes the total horizontal length of the internal edges of the 1D triangulation $\si(j)$ in the $j$-th layer.
+where $(m+1)n$ is the total length of all horizontal (unit length) edges, $(2n+1)m$ is the sum of all vertical lengths of the edges of $\si $ and $L(\si(j))$ denotes the total horizontal length of the internal edges of the 1D triangulation $\si(j)$ in the $j$th layer.

 Below, we let $\O^+_{1,n}$ denote the set of all 1D triangulations such that all internal edges are not negatively oriented.
-From the well known map between lattice paths and 1D triangulations, see, e.g.,~\cite{KZ}, one has that $\O^+_{1,n}$ is in one-to-one correspondence with lattice paths (integer valued sequences with $\pm 1$ increments) of length $2n$, which start at zero, end at zero, and stay non-negative.
-Moreover, under this correspondence, the total length $L(\pi)$ of $\pi\in\O^+_{1,n}$ is precisely the area under the path $\pi$.
-The maximal element in $\O^+_{1,n}$, denoted $\hat \pi$, has total length
+From the well-known map between lattice paths and 1D triangulations (see, e.g.,~\cite{KZ}), one has that $\O^+_{1,n}$ is in one-to-one correspondence with lattice paths (integer valued sequences with $\pm1$ increments) of length $2n$, which start at zero, end at zero and stay nonnegative.
+Moreover, under this correspondence, the total length $L(\pi)$ of $\pi\in\O ^+_{1,n}$ is precisely the area under the path $\pi$.
+The maximal element in $\O ^+_{1,n}$, denoted $\hat\pi$, has total length